 - Your entire league's scoring is displayed in a game-by-game grid on the Lineup Card.
 Look for the Lineup Card link in the blue column on the left.

-- Your roster page displays your own players' scores.
+- Your team page displays your own players' scores.

 - Click on any player to see a list of his weekly numbers, including a live look at his current game.